Corporate Governance

 • written questions to the Board of Directors or the Supervisory Board,

-• active participation in AGMs (written questions to the Board of Directors or Supervisory Board with appendix to the minutes of the AGM, role of scrutineer, proposed resolutions),
+• active participation in AGMs (written questions to the Board of Directors or Supervisory Board with appendix to the minutes of the AGM, role of 'scrutineer', proposed resolutions),

 • letters and meetings with legal authority (Autorité des Marchés Financiers),